aliyaus/react-nodejs-jwt/server/README.md

 # React-Nodejs-JWT Server

-* a basic nodejs backend that will authenticate & return a signed jwt cookie to the client if they are a valid user
+a basic nodejs backend that will authenticate & return a signed jwt cookie to the client if they are a valid user

+# Steps to clone & run this project
+1) clone repository
+2) in the project directory run `npm install`
+3) run `npm start`

-*** Steps to create this project ***
+# Steps to create this project
 1) create a project directory
 2) run `npm init` to create a package.json
 3) install the following dependencies using npm install